jar398/plotter/doc/branch-painting.md

 # Branch painting

-TL;DR: use `rake paint:paint CONFIG=x ID=y` where x is `beta` or
+TL;DR: Use `rake paint:paint CONFIG=x ID=y` where x is `beta` or
 `prod` and y is the id of the resource according to neo4j (and the publishing database).
 E.g.

     rake paint:paint CONFIG=beta ID=640

-'Branch painting' is the process of adding of trait assertions to the graph database that are inferred by propagating selected traits through the taxonomic hierarchy.
+'Branch painting' is the process of adding trait assertions to the graph database that are inferred by propagating selected traits through the taxonomic hierarchy.
 An inferred trait assertion is represented as an `:inferred_trait` relationship between a Page node and a Trait